Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 1.md

 ___
 ## An Offer, and Request

 What I have to offer each Player in The Great Game is all that I am, the adventure of a lifetime, and a transformational program of personal development that will not leave any of us the same.
 Additionally, I can offer membership in Lionsberg, and thereby access to the Community and Commons of resources, relationships, infrastructure, and technology we have curated together as an empowering starting point.
 We have invested and sacrificed millions of dollars and far more blood, sweat and tears to create the starting point.
-It is my gift to you.
+It is my opening gift.

-What I request of each Player is a Commitment to play by The Rules, to co-operate in a Spirit of Power and Love, and to reciprocally contribute a predictable amount of time and resources each week to help advance the Critical Path towards The Goal.
+What I request of each Player is a Commitment to play by The Rules, to co-operate in a Spirit of Power and Love, and to reciprocally contribute a reliable percentage of your available flow of time and resources to help advance the Critical Path towards The Goal.

 All Progress will be made by decentralized, self-governing and autonomous Teams that Players are responsible for self-organizing.
 Teams can leverage the Lionsberg infrastructure to raise funds and resource aligned Quests.
-All Teams are expected to share the first 1/10th of their available flow of time and resources to coordinating with, governing and empowering the Whole as we advance together in harmony towards The Goal.
+Teams will share the first 1/10th of their available flow of time and resources to coordinating with, governing and empowering the Whole as we advance together in harmony towards The Goal.

 ____
 ## Conclusion and Call to Action